United States hand grenades: ET-MP

 Picatinny Arsenal is developing the Enhanced Tactical Multi-Purpose (ET-MP) hand grenade to combine fragmentation and concussive effects in a single weapon.
-The grenade fills the gap left by the withdrawal of the MK3A2 concussion grenade from service in 1975, which was used to clear bunkers by detonating in confined spaces where blast pressure would reverberate off the walls, but whose exterior coating contained up to 50% asbestos, which can be hazardous to troops when inhaled, especially in a room after one detonated inside; that left the M67, introduced in 1968, as the only anti-personnel grenade in the inventory.
+The grenade fills the gap left by the withdrawal of the MK3A2 concussion grenade from service in 1975.
+The MK3A2 was used to clear bunkers by detonating in confined spaces where blast pressure would reverberate off the walls.
+However, the exterior coating of the MK3A2 contained up to 50% asbestos, which can be hazardous to troops when inhaled.
+The M67, introduced in 1968, was left as the only anti-personnel grenade in the inventory.
 The ET-MP allows soldiers to choose between fragmentation and blast overpressure effects by flipping a switch.
-It also has improved safety, being the first Insensitive Munitions-qualified lethal grenade in the Army's portfolio with an electronic fuse, or delay mechanism, instead of a mechanical fuse that can be narrowed down into milliseconds and, until armed, will not be able to detonate.
-The grenade is designed for ambidextrous use, so the same arming procedure is used for either hand, whereas the M67 required a different procedure for left-handed use.
+It also has improved safety, being the first Insensitive Munitions-qualified lethal grenade in the Army's portfolio with an electronic fuse, or delay mechanism, instead of a mechanical fuse, that can be narrowed down into milliseconds and will not be able to detonate until armed.
+The grenade is designed for ambidextrous use, whereas the M67 required a different procedure for left-handed use.
 Research for the ET-MP grenade began in 2010, with entry expected in 2020.

+M111

+In 2021 the US Army adopted the M111 Offensive Hand Grenade for blast overpressure and concussion effects in enclosed areas.
+The M111 will replace the Mk3A2.

 Smoke and signaling grenades

 M1 Frangible Grenade (FS)

-In September 1942 the United States standardized a Molotov cocktail-style device that was nominally designated as a "grenade".
+In September 1942, the United States standardized a Molotov cocktail-style device that was nominally designated as a "grenade".
 It consisted of a pint-sized clear glass bottle with a crimped metal cap.
 It was dubbed "frangible" because it was made of glass, which is brittle and easily broken.

 Most fillers were liquid compounds selected because they were activated by exposure to the air, thus not requiring a detonator.
 FS was a mixture of sulfur trioxide and chlorosulfuric acid that created a heavy, acrid screening smoke.

 The M1 Frangible Grenade (FS) was declared limited standard by 1944.